 Managers understand the bigger picture but they are not the ones that are handling the calls.
-If companies create a quality assurance program that includes training employees how to understand the customer’s needs and the business’ need organizations will find relationship management will improve.
+If companies create a quality assurance program that includes training employees on how to understand the customer’s needs and the business’ needs organizations will find relationship management will improve.

 This way the employee learns how to handle more calls himself and can satisfy customer needs without hurting business profits.
 This training program is what many financial companies have done to help improve their call center resolution programs.
 Businesses like American Express have had great success with this program.
 It translates well in tech support call centers because they face the same problems as any other service center.
 When you have an irate customer on the line you will do anything to make them happy.